 When we create similar strategies for different driving forces, we miss engaging people who were raised differently than us and may think differently than we do.
 As a result, when people don’t respond the same way we would, and/or are not driven the same way we are, we may think of this as ‘unmotivated’ and often wonder why they aren’t engaged.
 Employers are no exception and may find that they expect certain behaviours and/or patterns in thinking from their employees that are like their own.

-Fifty-four percent of low-wage workers live in unstable environments and that employee turnover is one of the biggest drains on business productivity and profits.
+We know that 54% of low-wage workers live in unstable environments and that employee turnover is one of the biggest drains on business productivity and profits.
 Additionally, recruiting and training is very expensive – it takes an average of five months for a new employee to reach full potential.

 We also know that people bring the hidden rules of economic class in which they were raised.
 This means that if someone was raised in instability and is now working for someone who was raised in long-term stability, there can be a disconnect in their rapport and mutual understanding.
 For example, an employee consistently struggling to make ends meet who is living in unstable environments is frequently driven by the need to solve immediate problems, leaving little time left for future planning.
 Yet someone with a societal lens of long-term stability expects a mindset of “future planning mode.”
 This makes for disagreements about time management.
 There are many other similar disconnects when we compare the environments of stability versus instability and how decisions are made.